BenediktStufler/grant/readme.txt

 * 1. Introduction
 *

-This project implements efficient samplers for random structures.
+This project implements efficient samplers for random trees.

 The current version supports the simulation of Galton-Watson trees conditioned on having a fixed number of vertices.
 The simulation uses a multithreaded version of an algorithm by Devroye (2012, SIAM Journal of Computing).
 The idea is to sample multinomially distributed random variates many times until a certain stopping condition is reached.